nuclio/nuclio/docs/tasks/deploying-pre-built-functions.md

     --namespace nuclio
 ```

-We can deploy this function several times, providing different labels, triggers, etc - yet still use the same image.
+We can deploy this function several times, providing different labels, triggers, etc. - yet still use the same image.